pmndrs/maath/README.md

   prop: string,
   /** To target (or goal) value */
   target: number,
-  /** Approximately the time it will take to reach the target.
+  /** Approximate time to reach the target.
 A smaller value will reach the target faster. */ smoothTime = 0.25,
   /** Frame delta, for refreshrate independence */ delta = 0.01,